 The reason we’re all here, right?!

-Your book(s) are going to be the primary feature of your website.
+Your book(s) will be the primary feature of your website.
 Each book should have an individual sales page displaying information about the book, as well as the direct “Buy” button to start the sale process.

-In my example, if you happened to look around on the pages, you might notice I listed two titles with just a goofy cover I created for the listing.
+In my example, if you looked around on the pages, you might notice I listed two titles with just a goofy cover I created for the listing.

-Let me be clear: if you make a book page that looks like mine, you aren’t going to sell any copies.
+Let me be clear: if you make a book page that looks like mine, you will not sell any copies.

 The book page needs to include a variety of data pertinent to your book.
 This includes: